marcoroganovic/rooter.js/README.md

 });
 ```

-Router also support url parameters all of which are decoded with browser
+Router also support URL parameters all of which are decoded with browser
 `decodeURIComponent` function before being passed to attached handler.

 ```javascript